Building a diverse workforce

 Reconciliation Action Plan

-DMP is proud to acknowledge and celebrate the rich and diverse culture and affinity with the land of our Aboriginal and Torres Strait Islander people.
+DMIRS is proud to acknowledge and celebrate the rich and diverse culture and affinity with the land of our Aboriginal and Torres Strait Islander people.

 The department is involved in projects across Western Australia, often working closely with Aboriginal and Torres Strait Islander people.
 We recognise that these relationships and our involvement in so many projects put us in a prime position to help make a difference.

 In 2012, the department published its first Reconciliation Action Plan (RAP), which stands as a public record of our commitment to contribute to the development of strong and effective partnerships with Aboriginal and Torres Strait Islander Western Australians.

 The department values the ongoing contribution of our Aboriginal and Torres Strait Islander staff who share our focus on delivering key strategies to ensure the continued growth of the resources industry, and to maximise the economic and social return to all Western Australians.

 The aim of this plan is to take actions that enhance relationships, respect and opportunities for the mutual benefit of Aboriginal and Torres Strait Islander and non- Aboriginal and Torres Strait Islander Western Australians.